Last Updated on

 Book your bus ticket to Sapa on the highly-rated express bus with 40 comfortable beds in advance.
 It’ll save you time and headache from trying to navigate the trip hawkers around the Old Quarter of Hanoi.

-What to do in Sapa
+What to do in Sapa with kids:

 Tourists to Sapa are drawn there for two reasons: the hiking opportunities on the mountain range which overlook gorgeous rice paddy terraces, and the proximity to Vietnamese Hill Tribes.
 If you don’t choose an overnight trek to Hill Tribe homestay you cut your trip to Sapa down to only 2 days, but please consider taking the trek!